Uniswap/web3-react/README.md

 ```
 ### Swtiching the selectedConnector

 You can select what connector you want the Web3ReactProvider to use with a new prop called "setSelectedConnector".
-If you don't pass it a connector, it will reset to the defaultSelectedConnector if one is provided, or to the priorityConnector.
+If you don't pass it a connector, it will reset to the defaultSelectedConnector if one was provided, or to the priorityConnector.

 ```ts
 import { metaMask } from './connectors/metaMask'